 Our ultimate goal for 2022 will be the introduction of monthly time units.
 Hotels will be able to price and report on monthly basis.
 Guests will book months instead of nights or days.
 The entire system will be optimized for monthly services.
 In our October survey, we asked customers to what extent do they agree or disagree with the following statement:

 "Mews makes it easy for me to handle reservations longer than 30 days."

 Only 7 percent of our customers agreed that we make the management of long stays effortless.
 93 percent didn’t.
 There's huge room for improvement in this area and we’re fully committed to get there.
 We already have the necessary understanding of the market and the guests’ needs and preferences.
 Now it’s time to build the solutions.

 If you already see the potential of long stays, make sure to read our guide on how to set up a new bookable service in Mews and then go ahead and do it.
 You can welcome your new guests immediately!

-Mews is a leading platform for the new era of hospitality.
-Over 3,000 properties in 70 countries are powered by Mews.
-The Mews Hospitality Cloud is designed to streamline operations for modern hoteliers, transform the guest experience and create more profitable businesses.
-Customers include Accor, Generator-Freehand, Nordic Choice Hotels, The Social Hub, Life House and Les Airelles.
-Mews has been named the World's Best Independent Hotel PMS Provider by World Travel Tech Awards (2022) and won Best Place to Work in Hotel Tech (2021, 2022) from Hotel Tech Report.
-The company has offices in Europe, the United States and Australia.
+Mews is the leading platform for the new era of hospitality.
+Powering over 3,500 properties across more than 80 countries, Mews Hospitality Cloud is designed to streamline operations for modern hoteliers, transform the guest experience and create more profitable businesses.
+Customers include Accor, Generator-Freehand, The Strawberry Group, The Social Hub, Life House and Airelles.
+Mews has been named the World's Best Hotel PMS Provider and Best Independent Hotel PMS Provider by World Travel Tech Awards (2023) and Best Place to Work in Hotel Tech (2021, 2022) by Hotel Tech Report.
+The company has offices in Europe, the United States and Australia. www.mews.com/en